kubearmor/KubeArmor/contribution/development_guide.md

      [setup.sh](https://github.com/kubearmor/KubeArmor/blob/master/contribution/self-managed-k8s/setup.sh) will automatically install BCC, Go, Protobuf, and some other dependencies.

      Now, you are ready to develop any code for KubeArmor.
 Enjoy your journey with KubeArmor.

-2. Vagrant Environment
+2. Vagrant Environment (Recommended)
    * Requirements

      Here is the list of requirements for a Vagrant environment